zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Patrick says yes, the two on the seesaw are his chi ldren.
 And he says, “Those three boys on the swings are mine, too.”
 “Swings” ( swings) are basically seats – things you sit on – that are connected to long chai ns, long thin ropes, or chains that are themselves connected to a high bar above y ou.
 The swing allows you to go back and forth in the air while sitting down.

-Patrick says, “Over there, you’ll see another one o f my sons swinging on the trapeze rings.”
+Patrick says, “Over there, you’ll see another one of my sons swinging on the trapeze rings.”
 A “trapeze (trapeze) ring (ring)” i s a metal ring that is connected to a long piece of rope or a long chain that you can s wing from, back and forth, by holding onto it with your hands.
 Patrick also menti ons his youngest son “is playing in the sandbox” (sandbox).
 A “sandbox” is a  large box that is filled with,

 not surprisingly, “sand” – something that you would  find, say, on a beach by the ocean.

 Mary says, “Wait, how many children do you have?”
 P atrick responds, “Only 11.”
 Well, 11 is not that big of a family.
 I am the youn gest of 11 children.
 And by coincidence, by chance, my parents were named Patri ck and Mary.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]